 There’s Never a “Wrong” Reason to Participate in Research

 There are many reasons a family decides to include their child in a research study.
 Some want to change the future of genetic conditions that run their families.
 Others are dealing with diseases affecting only children without any available treatment options.
 But participating isn’t all about gaining access to potentially life-saving therapies when there are no options left.
-Though this may be the case for some participants, most appreciate some of the other benefits such as:
+Though this may be the case for some participants, most appreciate some of the other responding to therapies such as:

 - Helping to provide information that will benefit children in the future.